st-keller/kiss/README.md

 2. [Simple Made Easy - Rich Hickey](https://www.infoq.com/presentations/Simple-Made-Easy)

 These talks state that "simple" does mean "not compound" or - as Rich puts it - "not complected".
 If we follow that, than maybe the KISS Principle is not only the most important, but also the most misunderstood principle out there.
-So let's take it seriously!
+So let's stick to it and get it right:

 > Stay consistent and you will start a revolution.
 >